-One can easily access Netflix through a computer, TV, tables, and cell phones.
+One can easily access Netflix through a computer, TV, tablet, and cell phone.

-The ease of accessibility to use the platform makes entertainment at your fingerprints.
+The ease of accessibility to use the platform makes entertainment at your fingerprint.

 This has become one of the best modern forms of entertainment right from the comfort of your couch.